meyburdj/jobly_backend/readme.md

 ---

 >Jobly was built while attending Rithm School as part of a 6 day sprint (3 days for front and backend each).
-The frontend was built with @yukdev and backend was built with @meyburdj.
+The frontend was built with @nico-martinucci and backend was built with @chalonlubin.
 It was refactored after graduation, for efficiency and general code cleanup.

 ## ⚖️ License

 ---

 ```
-Copyright [2023] [Chalon Lubin]
+Copyright [2023] [Jesse Gelburd-Meyers]

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.